Logitar/Vue3Template/README.md

-# Logitar Vue3 Template
+# logitar-vue3-template

 This template should help get you started developing with Vue 3 in Vite.
-It integrates TypeScript, Pinia stores, routing, i18n, Bootstrap, Font Awesome, forms and validation, and unit tests using Vitest.

 ## Recommended IDE Setup